Elias1040/Rent-A-Car/README.md

 ## Intro
-Rent-A-Car is a program which features  car renting and car wash
+Rent-A-Car is a program for a final assignment which features car renting and car wash

 ## Requirements
 <ul>